-Taking dietary supplements or herbals without informing your medical team has the potential to interfere with your treatment or to interact with other medications you are taking.
+Taking dietary supplements or herbals without informing your medical team has the potential to interfere with other medications you may be taking.
 This could put your safety at risk.
-If you are interested in taking a supplement or herbal, discuss it with your medical team first to get the facts to help you make an informed decision.
-Always ensure your medical team is aware of the type and dose of the supplements and/or
+If you are interested in taking a supplement or herbal, discuss it with your doctor first to get the facts to help you make an informed decision.
+Always ensure your doctor is aware of the type and dose of the supplements and/or herbals you are taking.